dlurton/anode/README.md

 - Strongly typed like C#/Java
 - High performance (utilizes LLVM back-end which has an extensive suite of compiler optimizations)
 - Don't needlessly exclude features (post/pre increment operators, ternary operator, generics, etc)

+The compiler and compiled code use the [Boehm-Demers-Weiser conservative garbage collector](https://github.com/ivmai/bdwgc).

 Examination of [simple_tests.cpp](https://github.com/dlurton/anode/blob/master/src/tests/simple_tests.cpp) and the [these files](https://github.com/dlurton/anode/tree/master/src/tests/suites) will give a complete and up-to-date picture of supported syntax and features, however, here's a summary: